TopQuadrant/shacl/README.md

 `shaclvalidate.bat -datafile myfile.ttl -shapesfile myshapes.ttl`

 where `-shapesfile` is optional and falls back to using the data graph as shapes graph.
+Add -validateShapes in case you want to include the metashapes (from the tosh namespace in particular).

 Currently only Turtle (.ttl) files are supported.